LettError/ufoProcessor/README.md

 # ufoProcessor
-Python package based on the **designSpaceDocument** (now [fontTools.designspaceLib](https://github.com/fonttools/fonttools/tree/master/Lib/fontTools/designspaceLib)) specifically to process and generate UFO files.
+Python package based on the **designSpaceDocument** from [fontTools.designspaceLib](https://github.com/fonttools/fonttools/tree/master/Lib/fontTools/designspaceLib)) specifically to _process_ and _generate_ instances for UFO files, glyphs and other data.

 * Collect source materials
 * Provide mutators for specific glyphs, font info, kerning so that other tools can generate partial instances.
-Either from MutatorMath or fonttools varlib.model.
+Either from `MutatorMath` or `fonttools varlib.model`.
+* Support designspace format 4 with layers.
 * Apply avar-like designspace bending
 * Apply rules
 * Generate actual UFO instances in formats 2 and 3.